Endeyr/pokecards/README.md

 ## Acknowledgements

 This application uses data from the Pokémon TCG API.
-(Link to the API documentation) Special thanks to the Django and Python communities for their excellent frameworks and libraries.
+(Link to the API documentation) Special thanks to the Django, Python, and TailwindCSS communities for their excellent frameworks and libraries.
 Inspired by https://pokemontcg.guru/

 ## Project